viniciuspetch/node-notekeep/README.md

-# node-notekeeper
+# Notekeeper

-Simple notekeeper website/API made with HTML, Node.js and SQLite
+A notekeeping API made with Node.js and PostgreSQL, integrated with a website made with HTML, CSS, jQuery and Bootstrap.